lucas-gustavoc/my-own-sass-gridsystem/README.md

 - `.show-lg`

 You're not required to design separately for large desktops.
 If you don't, the `*-md-*` properties will apply to them.

+Classes for manipulating padding (applied on rows individually):

+- `.no-padding`: No padding at all on that row.
+- `.no-nested-padding`: Just the root columns will have the default padding.

+Declaring global settings:

+- `.ssg-global-settings`: The element with this class should wrap your entire body's html code.

 ## Collaborate